-With the notion of visibility map, the agents in SAF-Egress can perceive the surrounding to (1) identify the obstacle-free space as visible navigation points; (2) transverse through the visible navigation points and travel to a particular destination, such as the entrance used to enter the building, through intermediate navigation points that are visible to the agents; and (3) construct a working memory of the spaces that have traveled.
+With the notion of visibility map, the agents in SAFEgress can perceive the surrounding to: (1) identify the obstacle-free space as visible navigation points; (2) transverse through the visible navigation points and travel to a particular destination, such as the entrance used to enter the building, through intermediate navigation points which are visible to the agents; and (3) construct a working memory of the spaces that have traveled.

-3.3 Agent representation of occupants
+329 3.3.
+Agent representation of occupants